Never Miss a Beat - Get Updates Direct to Your Inbox

 - Avoid Being Baited – If a buyer asks what is the least you will accept, defer to your Advisor.
 It’s the Advisor’s job to be the negotiator and, if necessary, the bad guy.
 It’s your job to be helpful.
 You will have a relationship with the buyer after the sale, so keep it on a high level.

-Step Eight: The Letter of Intent
+8. Receiving a Letter of Intent

 The Letter of Intent (LOI) is the first step in a written commitment from a buyer to purchase your business.
 It should lay out the basic terms of the offer and deal points.
 It is not a rock-solid guarantee that you have “sold” your business.
 Just like selling a house, the business must be “inspected” first.